johanberntsson/PunyInform/README.md

 You can see what tasks we're currently working on, tasks we've done and tasks coming up on our Trello board: https://trello.com/b/mfGVsB4H/punyinform

+## Learning PunyInform

+There are two manuals you need to know about: DM4 and the PunyInform manual.

+Writing a game with PunyInform is very similar to writing a game with the Inform 6 standard library.
+Almost everything works the same.
+If you want to learn PunyInform by reading manuals, you first need to read the official documentation for the Inform 6 standard library, called The Inform Designer's Manual, 4th Edition, or DM4 for short.
+You can read it [online](https://www.inform-fiction.org/manual/html/index.html) or download it as a [PDF](https://www.inform-fiction.org/manual/DM4.pdf).
+You can assume that everything in it also goes for PunyInform (but read the short list stating the biggest differences just below this paragraph!).
+As you start trying out examples, or start writing your own game, and there's something which you don't get to work, you should check the PunyInform manual.
+It's available on this site (click [Wiki](https://github.com/johanberntsson/PunyInform/wiki/manual) at the top) and it's available as a PDF in the [documentation](https://github.com/johanberntsson/PunyInform/tree/master/documentation) folder of the PunyInform distribution.

+The biggest differences between the standard library and PunyInform are:

+* The files you need to include.
+Start your project by copying `minimal.inf` in the root directory and you're good to go.
+* Parts of the PunyInform library are optional.
+If you want to use directions like nw and se, you need to define `OPTIONAL_FULL_DIRECTIONS`.
+If you want just about all the verbs and actions available in the standard library to work in PunyInform, you need to defint `OPTIONAL_EXTENDED_VERBSET`.
+See [Customizing the library](https://github.com/johanberntsson/PunyInform/wiki/Manual#customizing-the-library) in the PunyInform manual.
+* Directions are handled quite differently.
+See [Direction handling](https://github.com/johanberntsson/PunyInform/wiki/Manual#direction-handling) in the PunyInform manual.
+* Customizing library messages is done differently.
+See [Library messages and customization](https://github.com/johanberntsson/PunyInform/wiki/Manual#library-messages-and-customization) in the PunyInform manual.
+* PunyInform doesn't support identical objects.
+You can have very similar objects like a small green book and a small red book, but the player must be able to say which one (s)he means.
+* PunyInform doesn't have the versatile routine `WriteListFrom`, for printing what's in a location or in/on an object.
+Instead, it has a simpler routine called `PrintContents`.
+See (Printing the contents of an object)(https://github.com/johanberntsson/PunyInform/wiki/Manual#printing-the-contents-of-an-object) in the PunyInform manual.

 ## Games Using PunyInform

 These games are known to use PunyInform: